 When does the water pump need to be replaced?

-A water pump creates the flow in the cooling system of a car engine.
-It's called a water pump because in the early days of automobiles a cooling system was filled with water.
+The water pump creates the flow in the cooling system of a car engine.
+It's called a water pump because in the early days of automobiles an engine cooling system was filled with water.
 Modern cars use a special fluid called antifreeze or coolant.

 In the majority of today's cars, a water pump is a mechanical device rotated by a drive belt that is driven by the crankshaft pulley (see photo below).
 In some cars, a water pump is driven by a timing belt or chain.
 Some cars have an electric water pump that is operated by an electric motor.

 A working water pump is vital for the engine; if it doesn't work, the engine will overheat.
 A modern car engine can survive mild overheating but severe overheating can cause damage.
 For this reason, if your engine temperature starts rising above normal, have the cooling system checked as soon as possible.